adityaph-17/adityaph-17/README.md

 ### 🎙️ AI Voice Assistant
 **Python · Real-Time API Integration**

-Voice assistant that listens and responds in real time via an external API.
-Handles speech input/output for natural conversation flow.
+A Python voice assistant that listens to spoken input and responds in real time using an external API, with full speech input/output handling for natural conversation.

 <sub><i>Local project — not yet published to GitHub</i></sub>